 I spent my childhood in Los Angeles, my twenties in New Haven, and my thirties, so far, in Brooklyn.
 I miss the vastness of the west, and I much prefer this city when it’s cold and dark.

 Before working as an essayist and critic, I trained as an art historian, earning my phd at Yale.
 Before that, I was an I.V. heroin addict and high-school dropout.
-15 years clean, these days I volunteer at the Lower East Side Harm Reduction Center and Syringe Exchange Program.
+You can find and support your nearest Syringe Exchange Program here.

 My first book, a monograph on the painter Stanley Whitney, is forthcoming with Lund Humphries.
 My second book, a critique of opium culture, is underway.
 I’ve been fortunate to publish shorter works in The Guardian, Conjunctions, BOMB Magazine, Even Magazine, Word & Image, Apricota, and numerous exhibition catalogs.